 Sorcerers are all about Charisma, and you can forego everything else.

-Con: Take some to compensate for your d6 hit points.
+: Take some to compensate for your d6 hit points and to support Concentration.

 |Point Buy||Standard Array|